xaxxon/xl/include/xl/templates/README.md

 to extend the general functionality of the implementation, such as for supporting custom smart-pointer types, for example.

-### get_provider

-A user-defined type may specify how to produce a Provider object via a member instance function, a free function, or a static function within an explicitly provided class.

-Free/static functions have the signature:

-    std::unique_ptr<Provider_Interface> get_provider(T &);

-Member functions have the signature:

-    std::unique_ptr<Provider_Interface> get_provider();

-Note: ProviderPtr is a typedef for std::unique_ptr<Provider_Interface>

 ### Multiple values for the same template